 In the certificate’s Order # column, click the Quick View link.

 In the Order details pane (on the right side of the page), click the Reissue Certificate link.

 Add Your CSR

-We take the common name and any SANs included in your CSR and add them to the Common Name and Other Hostnames (SANs) field.
+We take the common name and any SANs included in your CSR and add them to the Common Name and Other Hostnames (SANs) fields.

 We take the common name included in your CSR and add it to the Common Name field.

-To add or change the common name, manually enter the domain you want this DV certificate to secure.
+To add or change the common name, manually enter the domain you want the DV certificate to secure.

 Changing the common name when reissuing a GeoTrust Cloud DV certificate automatically revokes the original certificate and any previous reissues, unless you add the old common name as a SAN on the reissued certificate.